Research

 My third line of research focuses on social mobility, i.e., how individuals move between socioeconomic positions across and within generations.
 My projects examine how various factors at different life stages, such as education, family background, and family structure, shape the inter- and intra-generational persistence of socioeconomic status.

-Zheng, Haowen, Siwei Cheng, “Social Rigidity Across and Within Generations: A Predictive Approach” (R&R)
+Zheng, Haowen, Siwei Cheng, “Social Rigidity Across and Within Generations: A Predictive Approach” Sociological Methods & Research Online first

 Zheng, Haowen.
 2020.
 “The Only-child Premium and Moderation by Social Origin: Educational Stratification in Post-reform China.”
 Chinese Journal of Sociology, 6(3): 384-409 Open access link